lesiak/snippets-of-knowledge/AWS.md

 - [Use field-level encryption to help protect sensitive data](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html)
 - [Amazon CloudFront – Content Uploads Via POST, PUT, other HTTP Methods](https://aws.amazon.com/blogs/aws/amazon-cloudfront-content-uploads-post-put-other-methods/)
 - [Serve private content with signed URLs and signed cookies](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html)
+  > **How to serve private content**
+  > - (Optional but recommended) Require your users to access your content only through CloudFront.
+  > - Specify the trusted key groups or trusted signers that you want to use to create signed URLs or signed cookies.
+We recommend that you use trusted key groups.
+  > - Write your application to respond to requests from authorized users either with signed URLs or with Set-Cookie headers that set signed cookies.
 - [New – TLS Termination for Network Load Balancers](https://aws.amazon.com/blogs/aws/new-tls-termination-for-network-load-balancers/)
 - [Mutual authentication for Application Load Balancer reliably verifies certificate-based client identities](https://aws.amazon.com/blogs/aws/mutual-authentication-for-application-load-balancer-to-reliably-verify-certificate-based-client-identities/)